mugnatto/aws-karpenter-cluster/2-task/README.md

 ### VPC Design

-Private-only architecture with CloudFront and WAF as the internet-facing layer.
+Architecture with CloudFront and WAF as the internet-facing layer.
 All application resources run in private subnets.

 ```
 ┌──────────────────────────────────────────────────────────────────┐